Michael Flynn’s “Middle East Marshall Plan,” Explained

 - UAE Crown Prince Mohamed Bin Zayed (MbZ)

-- George Nader, a lobbyist for the UAE lobbyist who is now cooperating with the Mueller investigation, and
+- George Nader, a lobbyist for the UAE who is now cooperating with the Mueller investigation, and

 - Kirill Dmitriev, the head of the Russia Direct Investment Fund (RDIF), Russia’s sovereign wealth fund.